• Care Home

 Inspection team

-The inspection was carried out by 2 inspectors and an Expert by Experience.
+This inspection was carried out by 4 inspectors and an Expert by Experience.
 An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of care service.
+The Expert by Experience attended the service on the first day of the inspection.

 Service and service type

-Earl’s Lodge Care Home is a ‘care home’.
+Earls Lodge is a ‘care home’.
 People in care homes receive accommodation and nursing and/or personal care as a single package under one contractual agreement dependent on their registration with us.
-CQC regulates both the premises and the care provided and both were looked at during this inspection.
+Earls Lodge is a care home.
+CQC regulates both the premises and the care provided, and both were looked at during this inspection.

 Registered Manager